Sounds and Music

 Uploading Custom Audio

-On Roblox, uploading audio files comes at a small cost in Robux — this accounts for the time it takes us to review every sound file that users upload.
-We do this to ensure the safety and integrity of our users and Roblox in general.
+On Roblox, uploading audio files comes at a small cost in Robux — this accounts for the time it takes moderators to review every sound file that users upload.

 To upload audio on the Roblox site: